What does it take to make thoughtful work in the built environment today?

 There is a wide range of facilities at Knights Park, where this course is based.

-Graduates from this degree succeed in architectural careers in professional practice, architecture teaching and associated construction and creative industries; they are actively sought by prominent architectural practices in London, the UK and abroad.
+Our graduates succeed in architectural practice, teaching, writing and associated construction and creative industries.
+They are highly sought after by prominent architectural practices in London, the UK and abroad.

 Our department nurtures an active and supportive alumni network which is growing year on year.